jahrik/home_lab/ghost/putting_it_back_together.md

 ## FreeNAS

-I don't do a whole lot of gaming anymore, so I decided to put my old gaming machine to good use by loading whatever hard disks I can find and installing FreeNAS.
-I worked out pretty well and now I have 2.5T of storage to work with.
+I don't do a whole lot of gaming anymore, so I decided to put my old gaming machine to good use by loading whatever hard disks I could find and installing FreeNAS.
+It worked out pretty well and now I have 2.5T of storage to work with.
 This machine has an Intel i5 and 8G of RAM.
 I was able to find two 1T hard drives and one 750G hard drive.
 I have it set up with a RAID-Z1 which provides me no redundancy and if one of these drives fails, I'm pretty much screwed as I understand it.
 So this is NOT a reliable backup solution, but works for my setup right now as I build the real FreeNAS box.
 ![old_gaming_machine](https://github.com/jahrik/home_lab/raw/master/ghost/images/old_gaming_machine.jpg)

 I ordered and fit the new [2u box](https://www.amazon.com/gp/product/B00A7NBO6E/ref=oh_aui_detailpage_o06_s00?ie=UTF8&psc=1) that will be housing FreeNAS in the rack to see how it looks and I'm happy so far.